RushdaMansuri/RushdaMansuri/README.md

 # 💫 About Me:
-I am currently learning Java, JavaScript and AWS Cloud Services. <br>I am a Full Stack Developer, will to collaborate on projects using with C#, MEAN, MERN stack.<br>
+As a Full Stack Developer, currently I am learning Java, JavaScript, and AWS Cloud Services.
+I am actively seeking opportunities to collaborate on innovative projects.
+My expertise extends to both front-end and back-end development, making me a versatile contributor in various technological environments.
+I am particularly interested in projects that utilize the C# programming language or are built on the MEAN (MongoDB, Express.js, Angular, Node.js) or MERN (MongoDB, Express.js, React, Node.js) stacks.
+My goal is to leverage my comprehensive skill set to contribute to dynamic, challenging projects, while also expanding my expertise in these cutting-edge technologies.<br>

 ## 🌐 Socials: